Irish Banking Culture Board

 Philip’s qualifications include BCL (Hons) University College Cork (UCC) and LLB (Hons) University College Cork (UCC).

-Chair of the Small Firms Association (SFA) and Managing Director of Shellcove (AMC)
+Council Member of the Small Firms Association (SFA) and Managing Director of Shellcove (AMC)

 Sue O’Neill is Chair of the Small Firms Association and Managing Director of Shellcove, an Association Management Company (AMC), which she founded in 2004.
 The company offers bespoke management services that help organisations to grow and remain relevant.
 Shellcove acts as a headquarters or provides individual support solutions which deliver scalability of staff or services.

-Sue is also a board member of Mircrofinance Ireland.
+Sue is also a board member of Microfinance Ireland.
 She holds an MBA from Dublin City University, a Diploma in both Digital Marketing and Print Management and is a graduate of the IMI Business Development Programme.

 Chair of the Farm Business Committee, Irish Farmer’s Association (IFA)